martinfrommel/personalWebsite23/README.md

 An EU-sponsored, non-profit project offering a guided tour through the lovely historic town of Broumov.
 I developed a website using Astro, AlpineJS, and Netlify, creating an engaging and educational experience for users.

 ## 📬 Get in Touch
 I'm currently open to new opportunities and would love to hear from you!
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile) or via email at your-email@example.com.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/martin-frommel) or via email at martin@mixdock.co.uk.